K-M19/K-M19/README.md

 And every now and then, I also join both small and big projects — quietly helping out behind the scenes, like a shadow in a hoodie. :shipit:

-Here is my LICENSE and terms you should read it before using or exploring my archive: [LICENSE](https://github.com/K-M19/CUSTOM-LICENSE/blob/main/README.md)

 📩Contact & Support: Butaaa.inbox@gmail.com
 ---